 Originally Posted by Jay Cutright

 I rethreaded the first 8 Winchesters I put barrels on.
-Then one day a fellar show's up and don't want to spend any money truing the action or rethreading.
-I just put a barrel on it bedded it into a A5 McMillan and put in a Jewell trigger and it shoots damn good.
+Then one day a fellar show's up and don't want to spend any money truing the action.
+I put a barrel on it bedded it into a A5 McMillan and installed a Jewell trigger and it shoots damn good.
 No sign of any distortion of the chamber either.
-How would you measure that distortion?

 You can often measure the distortion on a fired case or on a chamber cast.
 The distortion disappears when the barrel is removed.
 It is usually not evident if the rifle is chambered for a standard cartridge but is definitely there if the rifle is chambered WSM or even a belted mag.
 Winchester changed their thread size because of problems with WSM chambers.